Follow us on Instagram! @margiescandies

 Their son Peter George, our current owner, was born in 1936 and grew up in the store — literally.
 His father created a cradle in back of the candy case to hold the young one.

 Peter George learned the fine art of candy making from his grandfather and started working at the shop "when I was old enough to be seen."
 He has been here for more than 60 years.
-His teenage son George, "a great fudge maker," is the fourth generation to learn the intricacies of the business, and the plan is for young George to take over the helm someday.
+His son George, now in his 20's, "a great fudge maker," is the fourth generation to learn the intricacies of the business, and the plan is for young George to take over the helm someday.

 The secret is out.
 Our third-generation owner Peter George Poulos knows it well: "You have never tasted paradise until you have eaten ice cream when it's first made."